SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-5. Use google cloud console to deploy pod and service to that cluster.
+5. Use Google Cloud Shell to deploy Pod and Service to that cluster.
 This will finish with a Solace VMR deployed to GKE.

-* Download and execute the cluster create and deployment script in the google cloud shell.
+* Download and execute the cluster create and deployment script in the Google Cloud Shell.
 Replace `<YourAdminPassword>` with the desired password for the management `admin` user.
 Replace `<releaseTag>` with the release tag of the image in the container registry.

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-kubernetes-quickstart/68545/scripts/start_vmr.sh